 International students who are admitted, and choose to accept our admission offer, will need to attach the following for I20 processing:

 The University minimum is 79 iBT, however, our department generally desires a higher score.
 The TOEFL score must be dated within two years of the time the application.
-We do not admit or conditionally admit students who do not meet these requirements.
-TOEFL information at: http://www.ets.org/toefl
+We do not admit students who do not meet these requirements.
+TOEFL information can be found at: http://www.ets.org/toefl

 2.9 Undergraduate GPA for admission to MA/MS